|

 celebration but became gradually integrated.
 Remember in many cases early

-Church's litany reached England from Italy via Gaul around the 8th Century.
-The
+reached England from Italy via Gaul around the 8th Century.
+The name

 beseech.
 The Rogation days being the time of the year when God's blessing was

-from the 'Gang Days' of the Anglo Saxon / Viking traditions (from the Norse
+derive from the 'Gang Days' of the Anglo Saxon / Viking traditions (from the

-depicting the saints, chanting from the Scriptures and erecting of stone
+saints, chanting from the Scriptures and erecting of stone crosses at

-crosses at intersections with other parishes.
-Occasionally such processions
+intersections with other parishes.
+Occasionally such processions would meet

-state led to the event becoming a more subdued affair and part of the
+to the event becoming a more subdued affair and part of the formalised

-formalised liturgical calendar known as Rogantide.
-Cromwell banned all such
+liturgical calendar known as Rogantide.
+Cromwell banned all such celebrations

 Incorporation into modern Christianity